Skip to main content

 Alibaba Cloud Discovery

-Cloud Service/Object NameWhere To Locate in Device42Accessed APIInformation Generated
+Cloud Service or Object NameWhere To Locate in Device42Accessed APIInformation Generated

 Select Alibaba Cloud from the Type dropdown menu, name your discovery job, and include both your Access Key Id and Access Key Secret.